wahyukiddies/SaFeTP/README.md

 # And then, run the safetp.sh script with 1 required parameters!
 # Change with your own userlist file!.
-sudo bash safetp.sh -l userlist-sample.txt
+sudo bash safetp.sh -l userlist.txt

 # You can change the port by provide -p.
 sudo bash safetp.sh -l userlist.txt -p 2121 # by default is 21.